CREATINE Overview Information

 There is concern that creatine might cause a skin condition called pigmented purpuric dermatosis in some people.
 But more information is needed to know if creatine can cause this problem.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of creatine during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking creatine if you are pregnant or breast feeding.
 Stay on the safe side and avoid use.

 Kidney disease or diabetes: Do not use creatine if you have kidney disease or a disease such as diabetes that increases your chance of developing kidney disease.
 There is some concern that creatine might make kidney disease worse.